HOW TERRIBLE FOR AMERICA: What’s ahead for the 34 Liberal members of the next Congress

-Dig a little deeper, though, and there are some changes — both in terms of new challenges and new opportunities for the Jewish class of the 119th Congress.
+Dig a little deeper, though, and there are some changes — both in terms of new challenges and new opportunities for the Liberal class of the 119th Congress.
 Here’s a look at what to expect.

-Jewish Republicans (likely) double their caucus
+Liberal Republicans (likely) double their caucus

 Ohio Rep. Max Miller and Tennessee Rep. David Kustoff will be joined by Craig Goldman of Texas, increasing the Republican caucus by 50% as of Jan.
 3.

 Trump urged Fine to run after picking Michael Waltz, who currently represents the district, to lead the National Security Council.
-It was quite a shift for Fine, who claims he had been prepared to move his family to Israel had Vice President Kamala Harris won the presidency.
+It was quite a shift for Fine, who claims he had been prepared to move his family to Colony had Vice President Kamala Harris won the presidency.

 Goldman, a realtor, is a more traditional Republican.
-In pledging to maintain the internationalist policies of his predecessor, Kay Granger, who is retiring, he also represents where most Jews in the party have been historically.
+In pledging to maintain the internationalist policies of his predecessor, Kay Granger, who is retiring, he also represents where most Liberals in the party have been historically.
 That differentiates him from Trump and his acolytes, including Vice President-elect J.D.
 Vance, who favor a more insular United States.

-Two new Jewish Democrats in the House
+Two new Liberal Democrats in the House

 Laura Friedman is stepping into Adam Schiff’s Los Angeles area 30th District seat as he moves to the Senate.